lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 But, as soon we fix some problem we need to move to another and here are two that will be our concern for the next years.

 - Duplication of code: We need to reproduce much of the server code in client
-- Sync of Data: With dup of code, we are using more sophisticated data structures in client we need regulary sync with the server, and resolve conflicts if any.
+- Sync of Data: With dup of code, we are using more sophisticated data structures in client we need regularly sync with the server, and resolve conflicts if any.

-Meteor try to solve this using node.js under the hood, sockets, and code sharing between server and client.
+Meteor try to solve this using [node.js](http://nodejs.org/) under the hood, sockets, and code sharing between server and client.

 I don't take a look yet to see if it really is good and solve the problem the way they sell it, but the idea itself is very good and match what
 I was think when wrote the tweet.